 Contributions.
 Covered members of the TRS contributed 5% of earnable compensation to the TRS as required by statute until September 30, 2011.
 From October 1, 2011, to September 30, 2012, covered members of the TRS were required by statute to contribute 7.25% of earnable compensation.
 Effective October 1, 2012, covered members of the TRS are required by statute to contribute 7.5% of earnable compensation.
-Tier 2 covered members of the TRS as required by statute.
+Tier 2 covered members of the TRS contribute 6% of earnable compensation to the TRS as required by statute.
 All regular employees of the University are members of the TRS with the exception of temporary employees.